 Thousands Without Power In Los Angeles County Amid Santa Ana Winds

-LOS ANGELES (CNS) – Thousands of people in Los Angeles and Orange counties were without power this morning due to strong Santa Ana winds that buffeted the Southland and blew tree debris into power lines.
+LOS ANGELES (CNS) – Thousands of people in Los Angeles County were without power today, as strong Santa Ana winds buffeted the Southland and blew tree debris into power lines.

-About 10,600 Los Angeles Department of Water & Power customers lost power throughout the city.
-The largest outages were reported in Woodland Hills, Westwood, Hollywood, Sawtelle and Studio City, according to LADWP, which tweeted that the most common reason for outages during wind storms are fallen tree branches and palm fronds.
+About 10,600 Los Angeles Department of Water & Power customers lost power throughout the city, but the largest outages were reported in Woodland Hills, Westwood, Hollywood, Sawtelle and Studio City, according to LADWP, which wrote on Twitter the most common reason for outages during wind storms are tree branches and palm fronds.

 Southern California Edison customers in Los Angeles County also lost power Monday due to wind.
-According to company media representative Reggie Kumar, on an “average blue sky day,” about 4,000 to 6,000 customers throughout its coverage region lose power, while during high winds on Monday, more than 90,000 Southern California Edison customers experienced outages.
+According to the company’s media representative Reggie Kumar, on an “average blue sky day,” about 4,000 to 6,000 customers throughout its coverage region lose power, while during high winds on Monday, over 90,000 Southern California Edison customers experienced outages.

-Windy conditions were expected to last through Tuesday in most of Los Angeles and Ventura counties, but the most damaging gusts occurred Monday.
+Windy conditions were expected to last through Tuesday in most of Los Angeles and Ventura counties, but the most damaging gusts were expected Monday.

 Gusts of 60 to 90 mph were observed Monday across the Los Angeles County mountains and adjacent foothills, according to the National Weather Service, including 96 mph in the San Gabriel Mountains south of Santa Clarita.
 Gusts of 45 to 65 mph were forecast in valleys and wind-prone coastal areas.